We're an affiliate

 Positive reinforcement techniques are the best when training your Pitbull.
 Reward good behavior and redirect bad behavior.

-Pitbulls are intelligent dogs, and you can support their brain development by providing mental stimulation.
+Pitbulls are smart dogs, and you can support their brain development by providing mental stimulation.

 Providing the dog with puzzle games and interactive toys will help engage their brain and shape their decision-making skills.